Memory-efficient structured convex optimization via extreme point sampling: Introduction

-\paragraph{} A recent approach to solving linearly constrained SDPs in low memory involves sketching the decision variable to a low dimensional subspace and using first-order algorithms to compute a solution of the optimization problem in the space of the sketched decision variable.
+A recent approach to solving linearly constrained SDPs in low memory involves sketching the decision variable to a low dimensional subspace and using first-order algorithms to compute a solution of the optimization problem in the space of the sketched decision variable.
 Unlike factorization approaches that break the convexity of the linearly constrained SDP, sketching the variable preserves the convexity of the problem formulation.
 These methods are based on techniques for sketching low rank matrices.
-For instance,~\citet{tropp2017practical} provide an algorithmically simple sketching technique to compute a low-rank approximation of a matrix $A\in \mathbb{R}^{n\times n}$ by exploiting the spectral decay of the matrix.
+For instance, Tropp et al.~\cite{tropp2017practical} provide an algorithmically simple sketching technique to compute a low-rank approximation of a matrix $A\in \mathbb{R}^{n\times n}$ by exploiting the spectral decay of the matrix (see also, \cite{tropp2019streaming}).
 Their algorithm preserves the positive semidefiniteness of the decision variable.

-Such sketching and reconstruction techniques were extended by~\citet{sketchy} to generate an approximate \mbox{rank-$r$} factorization of a solution to a smooth convex optimization problem with bounded nuclear norm constraint.
+Such sketching and reconstruction techniques were extended by Yurtsever et al.~\cite{yurtsever2017sketchy} to generate an approximate \mbox{rank-$r$} factorization of a solution to a smooth convex optimization problem with bounded nuclear norm constraint.
 They do so by sketching the decision variable to a lower dimension and using the Frank-Wolfe algorithm to track the sketched variable.
 With the sketched variable, the working memory required for their method is $\Theta (d+nr)$.
-Although the sketch used in~\cite{sketchy} is different from the sample-based solutions in this paper, the algorithmic architecture of our approach is inspired by~\cite{sketchy}.
+Although the sketch used by Yurtsever et al.~\cite{yurtsever2017sketchy} is different from the sample-based solutions in this paper, the algorithmic architecture of our approach is inspired by their sketch.